dwave-examples/portfolio-optimization/README.md

 Variance: 27437.82
 ```

-### Multiple-Period Demo
+### Multi-Period Demo

-The multiple-period demo provides an analysis of portfolio value over time: rebalancing the
+The multi-period demo provides an analysis of portfolio value over time: rebalancing the
 portfolio at each time period until the target time.
 To run the demo with default data and
 settings, type: